 When is the next total solar eclipse in the U.S. after today?
 See the paths for the 2044 and 2045 events

-Eclipse-watchers have been waiting more than six years since the last time a total solar eclipse charted its way across the United States, in 2017.
-After the rare event arrives on April 8, be aware — the next chance won't be coming around any time soon.
+Eclipse-watchers waited more than six years since the last time a total solar eclipse charted its way across the United States, in 2017.
+After the April 8 event, prepare to wait a lot longer — the next chance won't be coming around any time soon.

-Viewers in what's called "the path of totality" will see the moon completely block the sun — an opportunity those in North America won't have again for 20-plus years.
+Viewers in what's called "the path of totality" saw the moon completely block the sun — an opportunity those in North America won't have again for 20-plus years.
 The next total solar eclipses in North America are not anticipated until 2044 and 2045.

 "A total solar eclipse is one of the most spectacular things anyone can see in their lifetime," Virginia Tech astrophysicist Nahum Arav told CBS News.
 The eclipse "looks like a black hole in the sky," said Arav, who watched the paths of totality of eclipses in 1991 and 2017.

-Today's eclipse will start to appear mid-morning around 11:07 a.m.
-PDT on the Pacific Coast of Mexico, then move into Texas.
-The eclipse's visibility is predicted to track through 15 states — Oklahoma, Illinois, Ohio, Pennsylvania, New York, Vermont, New Hampshire and Maine, among them — before heading northward into Canada and then exiting North America.
+Monday's eclipse started around 11:07 a.m.
+PDT on the Pacific Coast of Mexico, and then moved into Texas.
+The eclipse's visibility tracked through 15 states — Oklahoma, Illinois, Ohio, Pennsylvania, New York, Vermont, New Hampshire and Maine, among them — before heading northward into Canada and then exiting North America.

-If the weather is clear, millions of people from coast to coast will be able to see a partial solar eclipse, in which the moon partially covers the sun.
-However, only those within the path of totality and will experience the darkness of the total solar eclipse.
+Even with spotty weather in some states, millions of people from coast to coast saw a partial solar eclipse, in which the moon partially covers the sun.
+However, only those within the path of totality experienced the darkness of the total solar eclipse.

 When is the next total solar eclipse in the U.S. after the 2024 eclipse?